-AL 130.
-Introduction to Athletic Training - 3 hours.
-An entry level course designed to introduce the student to the athletic training profession and the MVC athletic training education program.
-The student will become familiar with the role and function of an athletic trainer as a member of the sports medicine team, the history of the profession, employment opportunities, certification requirements, and state practice acts.
-This course will also introduce the students to basic medical terminology, the principles of prevention and treatment of athletic injuries, and provide the student the opportunity to observe the MVC athletic training staff in the athletic training facility.
-This course is a prerequisite for application to the MVC athletic training education program.
+AL 110 - Introduction to Athletic Training I - 1 hour.
+An 8-week, entry level course designed to introduce the student to the athletic training profession and the MVC athletic training program.
+The student will become familiar with the role and function of an athletic trainer as a member of the sports medicine team, the history of the profession, employment opportunities, certification requirements.
+All students will be required to complete a minimum of 10 observation hours within the MVC athletic training facility in order to obtain a better understanding of the role and function of an athletic trainer.
+This course is a prerequisite for application to the MVC athletic training program.
 Fall.
-Course Lab fee: \$10.00
+Course fee: \$20